chamindujs/Metrics-Dashboard/module_template/README.md

+# Module Template

+## A Template Module to Demonstrate and Display Development and Style Guides for Metrics Dashboard

+### Who is Responsible for Creating the Metric Abstract?

+### What Does this Metric Accomplish?

+### What Does this Module Do?

+### How to Use This Module

+### How to Develop This Module Further

 ## Module Development
 ### How to use the module template
 First, create a folder for your module (following the file structure of this template, `module_template` would be that folder).
 Then, create another folder called `code` within that folder.
 Inside the `code` folder, place all of your Python code for your module.
 For each library you import, add it to a file called `requirements.txt` within the `code` folder.
 Lastly, copy the `Dockerfile` from this template into the folder of the module itself.